BOOM (BOOM) Reaches Market Cap of $2.80 Million

 According to CryptoCompare, “Boom Token is a social experiment.
 Blockchain gives the opportunity to create this deflationary currency, and the deflation mechanism is fully based on smart contract.
 The basic rules are as below: There were originally 1,000,000,000 Boom in existence.Each on-chain Boom transaction completed, 1% of the transaction amount burned.There will never be newly minted Boom.”

-It is usually not presently possible to purchase alternative cryptocurrencies such as BOOM directly using U.S. dollars.
-Investors seeking to acquire BOOM should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BOOM using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as BOOM directly using US dollars.
+Investors seeking to trade BOOM should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BOOM using one of the exchanges listed above.

 Receive News & Updates for BOOM Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BOOM and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.